semanticsean/ATAT/README.md

 The Flask server will open the Card site showing all agents automatically on Replit.
 Open the Webview pane if it doesn't open automatically.

+If you don't see responses, check whitelist and spam settings.

 # ⚠️ Critical:
 ###  Do NOT add an existing email address, as you may trigger unwanted emails being sent to senders in your history.
 Create a NEW ACCOUNT and only use that.